nielsboecker/HoloRepository-Core/HoloRepositoryUI/README.md

 # HoloRepositoryUI <a href="https://dev.azure.com/MSGOSHHOLO/HoloRepository/_build/latest?definitionId=1&branchName=dev"><img src="https://dev.azure.com/MSGOSHHOLO/HoloRepository/_apis/build/status/HoloRepository-Core?branchName=dev&jobName=HoloRepositoryUI%20-%20Client" alt="Client build status" align="right" /></a> <a href="https://dev.azure.com/MSGOSHHOLO/HoloRepository/_build/latest?definitionId=1&branchName=dev"><img src="https://dev.azure.com/MSGOSHHOLO/HoloRepository/_apis/build/status/HoloRepository-Core?branchName=dev&jobName=HoloRepositoryUI%20-%20Server" alt="Server build status" align="right" /></a>

 A web-based application that allows practitioners to browse their patients and manage the generation of 3D models sourced from imaging studies like CT or MRI scans.
-The client-side application is accompanied by an API server that is responsible for commicating with the other components.
+The client-side application is accompanied by an API server that is responsible for communicating with the other components.

 ## Description